 The mosque has a cubic structure covered by a large hemispherical dome that supports four ornate stone arches.
 On its west and north sides it is surrounded by a vaulted roof of six small domes.
 After the fall of the Ottoman Empire and the evacuation of the Turkish from the island in 1923, Giali Tzamisi was used off and on as a warehouse, archaeological museum, folk art museum, as well as the headquarters of the Greek Tourism Organization.

 Today it plays host to various cultural events and exhibitions.
 This brilliant example of Islamic art of the Renaissance was bombarded by the Nazis during World War II, when a large section of its southern side was ruined.
-According to findings of Chania’s archaeological service during maintenance, Giali Tzamisi was founded on the ruins of a small Venetian temple that was destroyed during the Turkish invasion in Chania.
+According to the findings of Chania’s archaeological service during maintenance, Giali Tzamisi was founded on the ruins of a small Venetian temple that was destroyed during the Turkish invasion in Chania.

 The historical building reflects the region’s rich heritage, while giving the opportunity for visitors to appreciate Muslim architecture from up close.